-The following steps will be taken to publicise this policy and promote sports equality in football:-
+The following steps will be taken to publicise this policy and promote equality in football:-

-- A copy of this document will be published on the Oxfordshire Football Association website. - The Oxfordshire Football Association Chief Executive will take overall responsibility for ensuring that the policy is observed. - The Committee will take full account of the policy in arriving at all decisions in relation to activities of the Oxfordshire Football Association. - The Oxfordshire Football Association will collaborate fully with any surveys or other initiatives designed to assess the level of participation of different sections of the community in football and will take account of the findings in developing measures to promote and enhance sports equality in football. - The Oxfordshire Football Association will provide access to training for all of its Board Members and any associate committee members to raise awareness of both collective and individual responsibilities.
-All Oxfordshire Football Association accredited and licensed coaches will be encouraged to undertake equality and diversity training. - It will be a condition of Oxfordshire Football Association membership that member clubs: - formally adopt this policy, or produce their own equality and diversity policy in terms that are consistent with it; and
+- A copy of this document will be published on our website. - The Suffolk FA Chair will take overall responsibility for ensuring that the policy is observed. - The Board of Suffolk FA will take full account of the policy in arriving at all decisions in relation to activities of the County FA. - Suffolk FA will collaborate fully with any surveys or other initiatives designed to assess the level of participation of different sections of the community in football and will take account of the findings in developing measures to promote and enhance equality for all involved in football. - Suffolk FA Board, staff and Council members will undertake equality training and keep up to date with equality legislation. - It will be a condition of Suffolk FA affiliation that member clubs: - formally adopt this policy, or produce their own equality and diversity policy in terms that are consistent with it; and - take steps to ensure that their Committees, members, players, coaches and volunteers behave in accordance with the policy, including where appropriate taking disciplinary action under the Club's constitution; and

-- take steps to ensure that their Committees, members and volunteers behave in accordance with the policy, including where appropriate taking disciplinary action under the Club's constitution; and - $\circ \quad$ ensure that access to membership is open and inclusive - support such measures and initiatives that Oxfordshire Football Association may institute or take part in to advance the aims of this policy. - It will be a condition of Oxfordshire Football Association membership that individual and corporate members - $\circ \quad$ commit to act in accordance with this policy; and - support such measures and initiatives that Oxfordshire Football Association may institute or take part in to advance the aims of this policy.
+- o ensure that access to membership is open and inclusive - support such measures and initiatives that Suffolk FA may institute or take part in to advance the aims of this policy. - It will be a condition of Suffolk FA affiliation that individuals and members; - o commit to act in accordance with this policy; and - support such measures and initiatives that Suffolk FA may institute or take part in to advance the aims of this policy.